ulixee/platform/miner/README.md

 When you install Miner, it installs [`Hero`](//ulixee.org/docs/hero) and [`Datastore`](//ulixee.org/docs/datastore).

-It will also optionally use a PeerDependency `ChromeAlive!` Core (`@ulixee/apps-chromealive-core`).
+It will also optionally use a PeerDependency `Desktop` Core (`@ulixee/desktop-core`).
 This tool enhances the Hero Development process.

 ## Command Line Interface (CLI)